 Scorecard Answer Profiles

-Scorecard Admins must identify the options they want to give users in answering the questions (or statements) in a scorecard.
+A Scorecard Admin must identify the options they want to give users in answering the questions (or statements) in a scorecard.
 An Answer Profile can contain as few as two responses (True/False or Yes/No) or up to 5 responses to accurately answer a question (or rate a statement).
 Following are four examples of rating systems using the default 1-5 rating system:

 - True = 5 and False = 1